corda/corda/docs/source/data-model.rst

 **contract code** file, which is a program expressed in JVM byte code that runs sandboxed inside a Java virtual machine.
 Contract code (or just "contracts" in the rest of this document) are globally shared pieces of business logic.

+.. note:: In the current code dynamic loading of contracts is not implemented, so states currently point at statically created object instances.
+This will change in the near future.

 Contracts define a **verify function**, which is a pure function given the entire transaction as input.
 To be considered valid, the transaction must be **accepted** by the verify function of every contract pointed to by the input and output states.

-Beyond inputs and outputs, transactions may also contain **commands**, small data packets that the platform does not interpret itself, but which can parameterise execution of the contracts.
+Beyond inputs and outputs, transactions may also contain **commands**, small data packets that the platform does not interpret itself but which can parameterise execution of the contracts.
 They can be thought of as arguments to the verify function.
 Each command has a list of **public keys** associated with it.
 The platform ensures that the transaction is signed by every key listed in the commands before the contracts start to execute.
 Thus, a verify function can trust that all listed keys have signed the transaction but is responsible for verifying that any keys required